An undervalued hive product

 There is more beekeeping skill required to produce comb honey for sale so it looks good.
 The selection of the colony to produce nice white cappings is important.
 There is little point in producing comb honey if it is going to granulate, so there is likely to be some waste, although granulated honey can be melted to liquefy it so it can be bottled.

 It must be understood that comb honey is as natural as you can get it, with no chance of it being heated to retard granulation as you may get in liquid commercial honey.
 Being natural there is the chance of wax moth eggs that may hatch.
 For that reason i suggest putting comb honey in a domestic freezer for at least a week before packing.

-Marketing is dealt with on the page selling honey.
+Marketing of all honey is dealt with on the selling honey page.

 I encourage beekeepers to try a little comb honey, even if only for their own consumption.
 It can make nice presents too!